Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-12-create-edit-save-playlists.md

 {% include alert warning='Whether the application reloads the internal playlist or imports data from external playlist files, only the existing audio files of the supported formats are added as items.' %}

-> *Whether the application reloads the internal playlist or imports data from external playlist files, only the existing audio files of the supported formats are added as items.*

 #### Adding and Removing Tracks
 Different ways can be used to add audio tracks into the application **Playlist**: